-- (1) The Advisor waived \$129,524 in asset management fees payable to it during three months ended March 31, 2015.
-No asset management fees were payable to the Advisor for the three months ended March 31, 2014. - (2) Includes amounts the Advisor paid on behalf of the Company such as general and administrative expenses and acquisition-related expenses.
+- (1) The Company's Advisor has agreed to waive asset management fees for certain quarters in 2015 to the extent that the Company's modified funds from operations ("MFFO") is less than the Company's distributions declared for each respective quarter.
+Since MFFO exceeded distributions declared to the Company's stockholders during the three months ended June 30, 2015, no asset management fees were waived by the Advisor for this period.
+However, the Advisor waived \$129,524 in asset management fees payable to it during the three months ended March 31, 2015.
+No asset management fees were payable to the Advisor for the three and six months ended June 30, 2014. - (2) Includes amounts the Advisor paid on behalf of the Company such as general and administrative expenses and acquisition-related expenses.
 These amounts are generally reimbursed to the Advisor during the month following the period in which they are incurred. - (3) Includes amounts paid related to the Hines Credit Facility.